Custom clean room template reference¶

 String values passed into the template resolve to a string literal in the final template.
 This can cause SQL parsing or logical errors if you don’t handle bound variables appropriately:

-• SELECT {{ my_col }} FROM P; resolves to SELECT 'my_col' from P; which simply returns the string “my_col” - probably not what you want.
+• SELECT {{ my_col }} FROM P; - This resolves to SELECT 'my_col' from P; which simply returns the string “my_col” - probably not what you want.

-• SELECT age FROM {{ my_table[0] }} AS P; resolves to SELECT age FROM 'somedb.somesch.my_table' AS P;, which causes a parsing error because a table must be an identifier, not a literal string.
+• SELECT age FROM {{ my_table[0] }} AS P; - This resolves to SELECT age FROM 'somedb.somesch.my_table' AS P;, which causes a parsing error because a table must be an identifier, not a literal string.

-• SELECT age FROM IDENTIFIER({{ my_table[0] }}) AS P {{ where_clause }}; passing in “WHERE age < 50” evaluates to SELECT age FROM mytable AS P 'WHERE age < 50';, which is a parsing error because of the literal string WHERE clause.
+• SELECT age FROM IDENTIFIER({{ my_table[0] }}) AS P {{ where_clause }}; - Passing in “WHERE age < 50” evaluates to SELECT age FROM mytable AS P 'WHERE age < 50';, which is a parsing error because of the literal string WHERE clause.

 Therefore, where appropriate, you must resolve variables.
 Here is how to resolve variables properly in your template:

-Table and column names
+Resolving table and column names

 Variables that specify table or column names must be converted to identifiers in your template in one of two ways: